varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/presentation/CssLayers.md

 >
 > If you don't do this, the browser will append any unknown layer to the end of the CSS layer list (which is the highest
 > priority spot).
 In many cases this will be fine, but being explicit both expresses your intention clearly and reduces
-> the chance of your site breaking in subtle ways when a future developer adds a new layer in the future.
+> the chance of your site breaking in subtle ways when a future developer adds a new layer.
 >
 > Silk will print out a warning to the console if it detects any unregistered layers.